marekhadas1989/lampstackdocker/README.md

 * So far Google Page Speed is not available for ARM microarchitecture
 * Latest version of MySQL for ARM during the built was 5.7

+<h1>Quick Start</h1>

+<span>Quick start can be done by either issuing following command or by using docker-compose file provided for each platform</span>